Counseling & Testing FAQs

 What are some of my responsibilities as a client?

 Students are expected to be prompt for appointments or call to cancel well in advance if they cannot make an appointment so other students have the opportunity to use our resources.
+Students are also expetcted to complete the required paperwork that we request.
 Students are expected to use counseling to their full ability because any kind of change, growth, awareness, and benefit is contingent on the client's willingness to engage and work openly and honestly in the process of counseling.
 No counselor can MAKE you change, only help guide you in the direction YOU want to go.
 Counseling is an ACTIVE process and requires your efforts and work.

 Will you work with my probation officer?